Brutuski/hal2023-cli/README.md

 #### Getting Started
 You would need an API key from [OpenAI](https://openai.com) to interface with [ChatGPT](https://openai.com/blog/chatgpt/).
 Open [this link](https://beta.openai.com/account/api-keys) and generate an API key for yourself.
+Upon installation, this CLI stores your personal API key in a file called `.chat-api-key` in your `Home` directory.
 #### Screenshots

 <p align="center"><img src="./Screenshots/screenshot-1.png"><p>